-“Mr. Chickenpants” at the Hawaii State Art MuseumPosted on Aug 29, 2019 in Art in Public Places, Art in Public Places Collection, Blog Post, Commissioned Works of Art, Hawaii State Art Museum
+“Mr. Chickenpants” at the Hawaii State Art MuseumPosted on Aug 29, 2019 in Art in Public Places Collection, Art in Public Places Program, Blog Post, Commissioned Works of Art, Hawaii State Art Museum

 “Mr. Chickenpants” in the Sculpture Garden of the Hawai‘i State Art Museum by May Izumi